 The brand’s visual identity is thought through to the smallest detail.
-It fully reflects the scope and values of the company.
+It fully reflects the company’s scope and values.
 At the center of the Bic logo, the company’s name appears in large, expressive letters, and on the left, a thematic symbol: a little man holding a large pen.
 The original design distinguishes Bic from other similar manufacturers.
 In addition, bright colors convey a friendly and positive attitude.

-BIC began in 1944 in Clichy, near Paris, when Marcel Bich and Édouard Buffard founded Société PPA, a small company producing parts for fountain pens and mechanical pencils.
+BIC began in 1944 in Clichy, near Paris, when Marcel Bich and รdouard Buffard founded Sociรฉtรฉ PPA, a small company producing parts for fountain pens and mechanical pencils.
 Bich had worked in the ink industry and understood the stationery market.
-His main opportunity came from the ballpoint pen, invented by László Bíró.
+His main opportunity came from the ballpoint pen, invented by Lรกszlรณ Bรญrรณ.

 Meaning and History

 BIC can be described as a strong, self-confident company that has had to earn a place of honor in the market more than once.
-It developed under highly competitive conditions in producing pens, and then in producing lighters.
+It developed under highly competitive conditions in the production of pens, and later in the production of lighters.
 Despite this, the brand could maintain its position and significantly increase sales.
 Its main competitors at that moment were the well-known companies Gillette and Swedish Match.

 The ability to keep up with, and even outperform, these firms confirms Bic’s special focus.
-This can also be seen in the company logos.
+This is also evident in the company logos.
 Initially, it was identified by a simple inscription; today, it has a worldwide-recognized emblem.
-It is distinguished by detail, clarity of lines, the author’s font, and an excellent combination of colors.
+It is distinguished by detail, line clarity, the author’s font, and an excellent color palette.
 The overall concept is complemented by a stylized graphic element depicting a man.

 What is Bic?